 In a precautionary move so as not to poop on my pants, I chose to eliminate my clothes from the whole equation.
 With my pants off I was ready, I squatted over the hole and prayed to God I wouldn’t fall in.

 To be honest with you, there was a simple charm to it and it really was quite a pleasant experience.
 There was no real pushing required.
 It sort of just slid out.
-One thing I was a little upset about was that squatting is not conducive to reading.
+One thing I was a little upset about was that squatting is not as conducive to reading as one might think.
 Sitting on a western toilet is great for reading a book or a magazine, but a Chinese squatter isn’t.
-Although I have seen Chinese people reading while they were squatting (many toilets in China do not have stalls or doors so you are always seeing people doing their business) I was not at their skill level to squat and read at the same time.
+Although I have seen Chinese people reading a newspaper while they were squatting (many toilets in China do not have stalls or doors so you see people doing their business all the time) I was not at their skill level to squat and read at the same time.